isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth/index.md

 - Step 2- Fill a spray bottle with the Diatomaceous Earth mixture to target larger areas such as walls where you spotted ants.
 This method works when the water evaporates.
 - Step 3- Take note of alternative routes taken by theants after sprayingand spray again.
 Clean off the applied surfaces after some time as focusing more on entry spots for the ants to prevent future entry.
 ## 1. Diatomaceous Earth**Roaches**
 Roaches are a nuisance in the home.
 From the smell they cause to the scares to the infections they can cause, these insects are a real menace.
-Of the organic methods available, Diatomaceous Earth is actually the most effective method.� Better still, its a natural method hence no toxicity ensuring safety for you and your family.
+Of the organic methods available, Diatomaceous Earth is actually the most effective method.
+Better still, its a natural method hence no toxicity ensuring safety for you and your family.
 The following are the steps to be followed when using Diatomaceous Earth to eliminate roaches in your home.
 - Step 1- Clean Ensure your house is clean.
 Vacuum all places; food remains should be disposed of, behind furniture.
 Cleanliness is itself enough remedy for roaches.
 - Step 2- Ensure that all areas are for the application of Diatomaceous Earth are dry.
 Diatomaceous Earth is more effective when dry, and the surface is dry.
 Seal any cracks that may leak any water or moisture.